Windows & doors in Salford: Planning Permission Guide

 Salford has conservation areas including Worsley Village, Monton Green, Swinton, and parts of Broughton.
 Listed buildings cluster around the 18th-century Worsley canalside heritage and Salford Cathedral.
 The Bridgewater Canal corridor adds heritage considerations.
 Flood zones apply along the Irwell, the Ship Canal, and in parts of Salford Quays.
 The borough mixes regenerated dockland, Victorian terraces, and distinct village cores.

-Application for approval of details required by Conditions 11 (Materials) & 12 (Window and Door Details) attached to planning permission …
+Application for approval of details reserved by condition 6 (Windows and doors) attached to planning permission PA/2025/1188 (follow up t…

 These are borough-wide.
 See the 5 nearest to your address.